-I am also developed a teaching field in Hawaiian and Pacific Island History, and am eager to learn more and become more engaged in that field as well.
+I have also developed a foundation in Hawaiian and Pacific Island History as a teaching field, and am eager to learn more and become more engaged in such topics.

 I have been fortunate to perform in, and dramaturg, a Kabuki play at the Univ. of Hawaiʻi, and have been practicing the Okinawan sanshin (a banjo-like instrument closely related to the Japanese shamisen) for about six years.

 Dissertation Title:Performing “Lūchū”: Identity Performance and Foreign Relations in Early Modern East Asia

 *“Hokusai’s ‘Eight Views of Ryūkyū: Islands of Imagination,” in Andon (forthcoming)

 *”Nihonmachi in Southeast Asia in the Late Sixteenth-Early Seventeenth Centuries,” in Gary Leupp and Tao Demin (eds.), Tokugawa World, Routledge (forthcoming).